 If you have a valid Office 365 subscription and you do not have access to the Office client, you can download and install the latest version of Office.

-- Internet Explorer 11 or Microsoft Edge (depending on the Windows and Office versions) must be installed but doesn’t have to be the default browser.
-To support Office Add-ins, the Office client that acts as host uses browser components that are part of Internet Explorer 11 or Microsoft Edge.
+- Microsoft Edge must be installed but doesn’t have to be the default browser.
+To support Office Add-ins, the Office client that acts as host uses browser components that are part of Microsoft Edge.
 See Browsers used by Office Add-ins for more details.

-- One of the following as the default browser: Internet Explorer 11, or the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).
+- One of the following as the default browser: the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).

 OS X desktop